antmicro/snapdragon-625-baseboard/README.md

 This repository contains open hardware design files for an experimental development board for Quectel [SC606T Smart Module](https://www.quectel.com/product/lte-sc606t-smart-module-series) featuring Qualcomm [Snapdragon 625 Mobile Platform](https://www.qualcomm.com/products/application/smartphones/snapdragon-6-series-mobile-platforms/snapdragon-625-mobile-platform).
 This development board break-routes the relevant I/O interfaces from the smart module keeping a small mechanical outline.
-The design files were prepared in KiCad.
+The design files were prepared in KiCad 7.

 ## Repository structure

 The main repository directory contains KiCad PCB project files, a LICENSE and README.
 The remaining files are stored in the following directories:

-* `lib` - contains the component libraries
 * `img` - contains graphics for this README
+* `doc` - contains schematics in PDF format
+* `assets` - contains visual assets for showcasing this design on [Open Hardware Portal](https://openhardware.antmicro.com).

 ## Key Features